-Curious about, “what does a data product manager do on a daily basis?”
+Curious about what a data product manager does on a daily basis?
 Sweet!
-I’ve been managing data products since 2012, and in this vid I’m gonna show you the 3 types of work I do on a daily basis.
+I’ve been managing data products since 2012 and, in this post, I’m going to show you the 3 types of work I do on a daily basis.

-Be sure to read to the end because that’s where I am going to show you a cool hack for how you can create a rockin' company-themed data product manager CV that is sure to get you a call back.
+Be sure to read to the end because that’s where I am going to show you a cool hack for creating a rockin' company-themed data product manager CV that is sure to get you a call back.

 YouTube URL: https://youtu.be/5T1MZls8fIo